NorahManeea/MarvelComics/README.md

 * iOS 13.6+

 # Installation
-1. Install Xcode 11.3.1
+1. Install Xcode
 2. Install and setup CocoaPods running the following commands from the terminal:
-$ sudo gem install cocoapods or update the tool pod repo update
+`$ sudo gem install cocoapods` or update the tool `$ pod repo update`
 For more information go to [CocoaPods](https://www.cocoapods.org/)
 3. Before opening Xcode, cd into the project's folder then run the following command on your project directory:
-$ pod install
+`$ pod install`
 4. After CocoaPods downloaded all the dependencies, you should open the .xcworkspace file.
 5. Finally, you should be able to proceed and compile the sources.